|

-Biwin is a global leader in flash storage products for enterprise, embedded and
+a global leader in flash storage products for enterprise, embedded and client

-client computing.
-The company has shipped over 100 million flash products to
+computing.
+The company has shipped over 100 million flash products to date.

-The company uses a variety of controllers including
+attention in March 2012.
+The company has used a variety of controllers.

 For